Skip to main content

 Scroll down to find the option to enable CSS and HTML.
 Once done, click on Save Changes to apply these settings.

 Gzip is a data compression algorithm used to reduce the size of files, allowing them to be transmitted or stored more efficiently.
-You can enable Gzip compression by adding the following lines of code to your website's .htaccess file:
+You can enable gzip compression by adding the following lines of code to your website's .htaccess file:

 <IfModule mod_filter.c>